zacharyfmarion/Game-AI/README.md

 ## Running locally

 Clone the repository and install the neccessary dependencies with `pip install -r requirements.txt`.
+You will also need to setup a virtual environment and run `pip install -e .` in the root of the project, which will install the package locally.

 ## Testing